pierotofy/DroneDB/docs/index.rst

 DroneDB is a library/toolset for easily managing and sharing aerial datasets.

 *DroneDB is in early development stages and is targeted at GIS developers and early adopters.
-It is not ready for mainstream use.*
+It can be used for some limited tasks and bugs are expected.
+But give it a try!*

 We welcome contributions!
 To contribute to the project, please see the `contributing guidelines <https://github.com/uav4geo/DroneDB/blob/master/CONTRIBUTING.md>`_.